 The predictions are one if the event does happen, zero if it does not happen.

-For this reason, the options being zero or one, it’s called a binary futures market.
+For this reason, when the options are only zero or one, all or nothing, it’s called a binary futures market.

 Once the result is known, the betting house manager will send the smart contract a signal containing the result.

 The smart contract then executes the winners’ fund distribution routine.

 All fully featured wallets are able to interact with smart contracts.
 To call the specific routine in the prediction smart contract, though, it’ll be necessary to implement a small client routine to call the right function and pass the right parameters.
 This is a very lightweight programming routine that can be implemented via a simple mobile or desktop app.